sketchbuch/wir-bitten-um-entschuldigung/README.md

 Luckily, or so I thought, we were able to stay on the fast track.
 But then stopped in the middle of the route for an hour due to technical issues. :(

-What was supposed to be a fast journey of about three and a quarter hours ended up taking five an a half hours.
+What was supposed to be a fast journey of about three and a quarter hours ended up taking five and a half hours.

 Anyone needing to change trains in München would have definitely missed their connection.